-Everyone pays the same amount at the start and everyone gets the same amount of chips to play with.
-The aim in a poker tournament is to get all of the chips in play into your own stack.
-If you lose all of your chips you are out of the game.
-There are some tournaments that do allow players to get back in by re-buying.
+Tournaments add an interesting element to poker.
+The pressure of playing with so many experienced poker players can be difficult to overcome at first.
+However, playing online poker eliminates that added stress of feeling the eyes of the table on you.
+Another interesting element of poker tournaments are the way chips are used.
+In cash games, usually whatever monetary value you put in is what your chips equate to.
+In a tournament, everyone pays the same amount at the start and everyone gets the same amount of chips to play with.
+Once you have lost all of your chips, you are out.
 The buy-in typically has two components, the first is the contribution to the total amount of money that can be won and the second is the fee to the host.
 The collected amount of money that can be won by the participants is known as the prize pool.

 There are also a few types of tournaments you can play.
 Sit and Go tournaments begin when a predetermined number of players have registered to play.
 This makes the Sit and Go format very flexible.
 You can always find a game and will usually be playing within minutes.
 As long as enough players have assembled, the game will start.
 It also means that everyone knows exactly how much they will be playing for once the tournament starts and exactly how many players they need to beat.
 There are scheduled tournaments as well.
 Scheduled tournaments begin at a fixed time, if you have not paid a buy-in before the start time, you have no way of getting into the tournament.
 The fact that scheduled tournaments have a fixed start time means that it is easy to plan when to take part.

 Poker is all about strategy no matter how you play it.
 Whether you enjoy coming to the casino and playing in a tournament or playing online is more your thing, every poker player has an established strategy.
 Some players are more aggressive and others can be very timid in their play.
 Some are risk takers and others play it safe.
 Once you figure out what kind of poker player you want to be, you can develop your strategy.
 Here are some quick tips to get started.